jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 Pentatonic scales were developed independently by many ancient civilizations.

-This may be because the five notes of a major pentatonic scale are acoustically linked by simple pitch ratios.
+This may be because the notes of pentatonic scales are acoustically linked by simple pitch ratios.
-It can be constructed by stacking five perfect fifths.
+The pentatonic major scale can be constructed by stacking five perfect fifths.

 ### Just intonation vs. equal tempered tuning